 * Difficulty rating of 3 to 5 (with five being most difficult), depending on the location of the bear view.
 Travelers must be able to hike 5 miles or more over moderately difficult terrain.
 Children under the age of 10 are not advised.

-Bear View includes flight and healthy snacks to keep you going
+Bear View includes flight and a meal.

 Kodiak Island Bear View *call for pricing